chris-se/tiny-initramfs/README.md

 the readability of the code.
 Execution speed is achieved by doing very little, not by micro-optimizing algorithms.

+Some times it is necessary to reimplement certain libc functios because using the libc variants increase the image size too much.
+For example, using `inet_ntoa` and `inet_aton` (to convert between ASCII to binary representations of IP addresses) from the musl C library will cause initramfs images (after compression) to be an additional 5 KiB larger as compared to the own implementation.

 Of course, changes that reduce the current code size even further (as long as the code remains readable) are very welcome.